mctechspot/GoogleCloudAIInActionApp/README.md

 Congratulations!
 You have deployed a full-stack application that is connected to a MongoDB database and that uses Google Gemini to integrate Generative Artificial Intelligence.

+## Demo and Live Application

+You may view a video demo of the application [here](https://www.youtube.com/watch?v=capBNrbYT7E).

-You may view a live version of the application [here](https://google-cloud-ai-in-action-app-413579270418.europe-west1.run.app/)!
+Additionally, you may view a live version of the application [here](https://google-cloud-ai-in-action-app-413579270418.europe-west1.run.app/).